 After the rinsing process, carefully lift and hold your Bichon Frise off the bottom of the tub or sink for about 15 seconds to let the water drip from him.

 Then you will want to towel dry their entire body for a few minutes paying close attention to the ears, making sure that they are not excessively wet.

-The next step, and one that many Bichon owners fail to do when bathing a Bichon Frise, is blow dry the coat with warm or cool air.
-This is usually a lengthy process and could take up to 30 minutes depending on the length of hair.
+The next step, and one that many Bichon owners fail to do when bathing a Bichon Frise, is blow dry your dog’s coat with warm or cool air.
+This is usually a lengthy process and could take up to 30 minutes depending on the length of her hair.

 This step is so important because dry hair has less opportunity to become tangled and matted as opposed to wet hair.

-When we blow dry our Bichon Frises, we like to use the slicker brush at the same time.
-Brushing while blow drying will shorten the amount of time needed to dry the coat.
+When we blow dry our Bichon Frises, we like to use a slicker brush at the same time.
+Brushing while blow drying will shorten the amount of time needed to dry your dog’s coat.

-When the coat is dry, you’ll need to comb and brush the entire body.
+When your dog’s hair is dry, you’ll need to comb and brush her entire body.

 Bathing a Bichon Frise is not that difficult.
-Like everything else, make it a fun and pleasurable experience for your white fluffy companion.
+Like everything else, you can make it a fun and pleasurable experience for your white fluffy companion.